MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-2-c4150.md

 }
 ```

-C4150 can also occur when the class is defined after the destructor call in the same translation unit.
-In the following example `IncClass` is declared before being used, but not defined until after:
+C4150 will be emitted when the class is defined after the destructor call in the same file.
+In the following example `IncClass` is declared before being used, but defined after the `delete`:

 ```cpp
 // C4150.cpp